shashwat-mittal/GoGit/CONTRIBUTORS/IIITM/Second_Year/Varun_Tiwari/info.md

 Q2 - Differentiate between tree and blob in git?
 What they represent? ans : the working tree in git is the directry in which all our files are placed. whenever, there is any change in the tree, git index the changes and we can then stage and commit them.
 A blob is a type of object used to store the contents of each file in a repository. the blog contains the hash of the files. these blobs are used by git to track and store changes in the working tree.

+Ques - 1 What if you clone without fork?
+What problems will you face when you try to contribute in this condition? ans : cloning is simply get a copy of the remote repository to the local system, while forking creates a copy as well as maintains sync with the original repository.
+If we clone without fork, I become dificult to sync the changes between local and remote.
+Also If we want to contribute to a project, just cloning is a bad choice.
+We won't be able to create any pull to the remote repository because we would not have any collaborators access.
+The owner of the repository needs to add us as a collaborator for us to make  changes.
+While in forking we can make our changes and create a pull request easily without and hassle.
+Also forking helps us maintain sync with the two repositories.